YongJin04/Digital-Forensic-Tool/Digital Forensic Tool/FileHasher/README.md

 # FileHasher

 ## Overview
 `FileHasher.py` is a Python script used for calculating the hash values of files using different algorithms such as SHA-1, SHA-256, and MD5.
-This tool is particularly useful in digital forensics and data integrity verification scenarios.

 ## Requirements
 - Python 3.x